 Publishing lingo can be tricky.
 When you’re making the decision about whether to self-publish your work or pursue a traditional publishing house, you may stumble upon some unfamiliar terms.
 Below we have outlined some of the most commonly used terms in the traditional publishing world to help.

-Advance: This refers to the amount of money you receive up front from a traditional publisher.
+This refers to the amount of money you receive up front from a traditional publisher.
 Depending on your deal it can range from a few hundred dollars to hundreds of thousands, though first time/mid-list authors should expect more modest amounts.
-The structure of how an advance is paid out varies by house but range from half on signing and half on delivery of the final manuscript to a third on signing, another third on delivery, and the final third on publication.
-One quick note: it isn’t until your book makes back your advance that you’ll see any royalties whatsoever.
+The structure of how an advance is paid out varies by the Publisher but range from half on signing and

 Once a traditional publisher has made back the money it advanced you to write the book, you will begin earning royalties.
 Like an advance, the amount you receive per book sold (to a retailer at the wholesale price) will vary based on many factors, although typically it will be on the smaller side–say 6.5% to 10% for print editions (rates differ for paperbacks versus hardcovers) and 25% for eBooks.
 Payment schedules will differ based on the publisher, but will typically be doled out on a quarterly or twice-a-year basis.